What We Love About: Microfiber

 Keep in mind that some consumers have found that with certain brands, light colors can pick up dye from jeans and pants.
 This type of discoloration can be difficult to remove.
 Also, oily residue and lotion can leave soil the surface and be difficult to clean off.
 Some owners do not care for the velvety nature of microfiber that leaves directional marks and swirls after use.
 Different brands and different colors can make this characteristic stand out more or less.
 And finally, some microfibers can get staticky, attracting lint and fur.

 Caring for Microfiber:

 Microfiber is resilient and easy to care for.
 It is much more stain resistant than the real suede that it resembles.
-To keep microfiber furniture looking great, vacuum or lightly brush weekly to prevent accumulation of dust and dirt and to prevent dirt from becoming imbedded into the fibers.
+To keep microfiber furniture looking great, vacuum or lightly brush weekly to prevent the accumulation of dust and dirt and to prevent dirt from becoming embedded into the fibers.
 There are microfiber specific cleaners on the market, always test first in an inconspicuous area.